dpkeesling/WMASS/README.md

 A visualization tool for the WHAT-IF model

-What if can be found here: https://github.com/RaphaelPB/WHAT-IF
+WHAT-IF can be found here: https://github.com/RaphaelPB/WHAT-IF

 ## Requirements:
 - A functioning web server